 9. I won’t get pregnant if I take a shower or bath right after sex, or if I urinate right after sex.

 Washing or urinating after sex will not stop semen and sperm that have already entered the uterus through the cervix.

-In most women, one complete menstrual cycle is needed for the hormones in the Pill (oral contraceptive) to work with the woman’s natural hormones to prevent ovulation.
-To be effective, the Pill must be taken as directed.
+In most women, at least one week is needed for the hormones in the pill (oral contraceptive) to work with the woman’s natural hormones to prevent ovulation.
+To be effective, the pill must be taken as directed.